The xx: 2009–2011: xx and Qureshi's departure

 The xx's debut album xx was released on 14 August 2009 through the British independent record label Young Turks, and was met with critical acclaim.
 The album ranked on best of the year lists, ranking ninth on the Rolling Stone list and second for NME.
 In the 2009 NME The Future 50 list, the xx was positioned at number six, and in October 2009, it was named one of MTV Iggy's "Top 10 Bands with Buzz" (at the CMJ Music Marathon 2009).
 "Crystalised" was featured on iTunes (UK) as Single of the Week, starting from 18 August 2009.

 Though the band had previously worked with producers including Diplo and Kwes, Smith produced xx and co-mixed with Rodaidh McDonald.
 The xx recorded its first album in a small garage that was part of the XL Recordings studio, often at night.

-In August 2009, the band headlined its own concert tour.
-The xx has toured with artists including Friendly Fires, The Big Pink, and Micachu.
+In August 2009, the band headlined their own concert tour.
+The xx toured with artists including Friendly Fires, The Big Pink, and Micachu.
 In January 2010, Matt Groening chose the band to play at the All Tomorrow's Parties festival which he curated in Minehead, England.
 In addition, the band played at five music festivals in the US: Coachella, Sasquatch, Bonnaroo, Lollapalooza and Austin City Limits.

 After Qureshi's departure, the xx toured as a trio (pictured in December 2009).

 In late 2009, second guitarist and keyboardist Baria Qureshi exited the group.
 Initial reports stated that this was due to exhaustion, but Oliver Sim later said that the rest of the band had made this decision: "Also to be fair to her, people have an idea about that she left the band.
 She didn't.
 It was a decision that me, Romy, and Jamie made.
 And it had to happen."